With CareSuper you can access flexible cover at competitive prices

 It’s easy to increase your cover if you are a new member!

-There are three different occupational categories that reflect the level of risk associated with different roles and occupations.
+There are three different occupational categories that reflect the level of risk associated with our members' different roles and occupations.

 Each category has a different amount of cover per unit.
 The three categories are: